fbcorrea/hvrlocator/README.md

 ## Local Installation (Alternative)

-To install HVR Locator locally, follow these steps:
+To install HVRLocator locally, follow these steps:

 1. Create a new conda environment: